khushi11saxena/khushi11saxena/README.md

 <p color=red>
 📚Currently, I am actively engaged in expanding my knowledge and skills in data science.

 ☕ Java has been a language that has captured my interest and continues to intrigue me.
-I am dedicated to enhancing my expertise in Java development by exploring its vast ecosystem, frameworks, and best practices.
+I am dedicated to enhancing my expertise in Java development.

-🎨 Aside from coding, I have a creative side that I love to explore.
+🎨📷 Aside from coding, I have a creative side that I love to explore.
 I am passionate about photography, capturing moments and telling stories through my lens.
 I find joy in the process of transforming ideas into visual form.
 Whether it's through drawings or graphic design.

 🌟 In the future, I envision myself combining my programming skills with my artistic inclinations.
 I am eager to explore the realm of Java and illustration, blending the power of code with the beauty of visual storytelling. <br><br>
 </p>